truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureIPv6.md

 You must have IPv6 configured in your networking infrastructure.
 Add IPv6 to your network router to permit the incoming and outgoing traffic.
 This provides the required gateway to permit communication with this IP protocol.
-Assign a static IPv6 address and netmask, the network gateway address, and name servers to configure in SCALE.
+Assign a static IPv6 address and netmask, the network gateway address, and name servers to configure in TrueNAS.

 {{< hint type=info >}}
 When configuring dual stacking, the order in which you configure the two network IP protocols does not matter.
 {{< /hint >}}

-If IPv4 networking is already configured in SCALE, to set up dual stacking of IPv6 in the UI, go to **Network**:
+If IPv4 networking is already configured in TrueNAS, to set up dual stacking of IPv6 in the UI, go to **Network**:

 1. Add the IPv6 gateway information.